obubalenny/obubalenny.github.io/index.md

 ### 🔍 Quick Site Navigation

-To explore my technical engineering projects and professional background, use the quick navigation buttons below or access the menu options located at the top right of your screen:
+To explore my technical engineering projects and professional background, use the quick navigation links below or access the menu choices located at the top right of your screen:

 * 📄 **[View My Professional Resume](/resume/)**
   Review my complete background across system infrastructure troubleshooting, technical coursework history, and professional training certifications.